The Lost Vikings Build Guide “We're lost again!”

 Welcome to our guide for The Lost Vikings, a Support in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 The Lost Vikings' Overview

-The Lost Vikings, also commonly referred to as TLV, are an assembly of three individual characters that compose a rather unique specialist.
+The Lost Vikings, also commonly referred to as TLV, are an assembly of three individual characters that compose a rather unique support.
 TLV's primary strength is their ability to split up and generate meaningful impact on the battlefield throughout multiple locations.
 This impact primarily consists of soaking experience from minion deaths in multiple lanes simultaneously creating potential for a massive team level advantage.
 The Vikings are also capable of applying enormous amounts of lane pressure by means of isolated wave clear and constant control of key mercenary camps while the enemy may be distracted with different objectives or rotations.
 Managing three individual characters with relatively small health pools and lack of escape does provide TLV players a challenging high-risk high-reward play style.
 When these little guys are utilized effectively they tend to be not only a frustrating annoyance for your opponent, but ultimately prove themselves worthy of being considered a massive threat.

 The Lost Vikings' Strengths and Weaknesses

 - Large experience gains through soaking multiple lanes